 To qualify for SSDI benefits, the SSA requires applicants to show that they cannot do work that they use to do because of their medical conditions.
 Applicants also have to show that their disabilities have lasted for longer than a year or could result in death.

 If you have an injury or disability that has left you unable to work and you have questions about applying for benefits, contact a Tulsa Social Security Disability attorney.
-We offer free consultations, and you may reach us by phone at (918) 265-1404.
+We offer free evaluations of your case, and you may reach us by phone at (918) 265-1404.
 Contact us today.

 Troutman & Troutman, P.C. – Tulsa Social Security Disability lawyers